dunstad/roboserver/tips.md

 Run `lua /home/lib/commandLoop.lua` to have the robot begin listening for commands from the web client.

-control or alt + drag to split stacks place uses selected slot, not equip slot
+place uses selected slot, not equip slot